A two-step approach to production frontier estimation and the Matsuoka's distribution: Simulations

-The performance of the estimators $\hat f$ and $\hat g$ is assessed by the mean averaged squared error (MASE).
-Let $\hat m$ be an estimator of $m$, and suppose $N$ replicas are available.
+The performance of the estimators $\hat f$ and $\hat g$ is assessed by the mean average squared error (MASE).
+Let $\hat m$ be an estimator of $m$, and suppose $N$ replications are available.
 For a realization $(x_{1,r},\cdots,x_{n,r})$ from $\bs X$, $\ase_r(\hat m)\coloneqq n^{-1}\sum_{i=1}^n (\hat m(x_{i,r})-m(x_{i,r}))^2$ is computed for each $r\in\{1,\cdots,N\}$.
-Then, MASE is defined as $L(\hat m)\coloneqq N^{-1}\sum_{r=1}^N ASE_r(\hat m)$.
-We carried out the estimation with the Epanechnikov kernel and the leave-one-out bandwidth defined by equation \eqref{equa16} in Appendix B. The simulation was performed using the software R version 4.2.3 \citep{R}.
-The code was implemented by the authors and are available on \href{https://github.com/marciovalk/Frontier-Estimation---Matsuoka-distribution}{github.com/marciovalk/Frontier-Estimation---Matsuoka-distribution}.
-The incomplete and inverse incomplete gamma function were calculated using the \texttt{zipfR} library \citep{zipfr}.
+Accordingly, the MASE is defined as the average ASE across all replications, $L(\hat m)\coloneqq N^{-1}\sum_{r=1}^N ASE_r(\hat m)$.
+The simulation was performed using the software R version 4.2.3 \citep{R}.
+The code was implemented by the authors and is available on \href{https://github.com/marciovalk/Frontier-Estimation---Matsuoka-distribution}{github.com/marciovalk/Frontier-Estimation---Matsuoka-distribution}.
+The incomplete and inverse incomplete gamma functions were calculated using the \texttt{zipfR} library \citep{zipfr}.

+The nonparametric estimator employed in the first step of our estimation procedure requires the choice of a kernel function and a bandwidth (also called smoothing parameter).
+Here, simulations were conducted using the Epanechnikov kernel.
+The bandwidth selection is usually done by a \textit{cross-validation} algorithm or a \textit{plug-in} method \citep[see][]{wand_jones,fan_gijbels}.
+In this study, we focus on the \textit{leave-one-out} cross-validation method that minimizes the following loss function on a set $H\subseteq\R^m$ conditionally on $\bs{X}=(\bs{X}_1,\cdots,\bs{X}_n)$: